Aman-kumar-git12/DevTinder/homework.md

 - create POST signup to add the dat in database
 - push some documents using api calls from postman
 - Error handling using try/catch

+- difference between json obj and javascript obj
+- add the express json midddleware to your app
+- Make your signup api dynamic to recieve data from postman